guide

 Before You Try This

-This guide is educational and not medical advice.
-It cannot clear personal risk, symptoms, skin conditions, pregnancy, medication, or urgency.
+This acupressure guide is educational self-care information and not medical advice.
+It cannot diagnose symptoms, set a treatment plan, choose pressure for a person, or replace qualified care.

-Ask qualified care when symptoms are severe, persistent, unusual, pregnancy-related, medication-related, child-related, chronic, post-surgery, or difficult to interpret.
+Ask qualified care when symptoms are severe, persistent, unusual, pregnancy-related, medication-related, child-related, chronic, post-surgery, linked to injury, or difficult to interpret.

 Is This the Right Page to Read Now?

-Use How to Do Acupressure: Gentle Pressure, Stop Signs, and Read-Only Moments when the reader needs method literacy for this task before choosing any point or routine: Understand what a public acupressure page can safely explain before using a point page or routine.
+Use How to Do Acupressure: Self-Applied Pressure, Release, and Stop Signs when the reader needs method literacy for this task before choosing any point or routine: Use this guide to learn a conservative self-applied acupressure sequence before opening one point page, while knowing what the method does not replace.

-How to Do Acupressure: Gentle Pressure, Stop Signs, and Read-Only Moments fails if this beginner method becomes a universal instruction that ignores skin, symptoms, pregnancy, or uncertainty.
+How to Do Acupressure: Self-Applied Pressure, Release, and Stop Signs fails if this beginner method becomes a universal instruction that ignores skin, symptoms, pregnancy, or uncertainty.

-Read safety basics, then open one point page; do not add more points because a short method feels simple.
+Read Safety Basics first, then open one point page and use the self-check sequence; stop or ask qualified care when symptoms, skin, pregnancy, medication, injury, or uncertainty appear.
 Practice the reading step first, then open one point or safety page instead of turning the method into a full routine.

 Why This Page Gets Extra Attention